“And he called his ten servants, and delivered them ten pounds, and said unto them, Occupy till I come.” (Luke 19:13 KJV)

 10 For we must all appear before the judgment seat of Christ, that each one may receive the things done in the body, according to what he has done, whether good or bad.

 13 Each one’s work will become clear; for the Day will declare it, because it will be revealed by fire; and the fire will test each one’s work, of what sort it is.

 14 If anyone’s work which he has built on it endures, he will receive a reward.

 15 If anyone’s work is burned, he will suffer loss; but he himself will be saved, yet so as through fire.

 Beloved, while waiting for the second return of the Lord Jesus Christ to subjugate or quash every rebellion against His authority and establish His everlasting physical Kingdom on earth, the Lord expects you to occupy till He comes, proclaiming and demonstrating His preeminence or Lordship.

-As a born-again believer, you are not suppose to be waiting passively for the return of the Lord Jesus, making no profit or bearing no fruit from the grace of God which you have received from the Lord Jesus Christ.
+As a born-again believer, you are not supposed to be waiting passively for the return of the Lord Jesus, making no profit or bearing no fruit from the grace of God you have received from the Lord Jesus Christ.